Driving on a Suspended License Attorneys Passaic County, NJ

 Serving Clients Across Paterson, Clifton, Wayne, Little Falls, West Milford, Woodland Park, and Passaic County

-At the Law Office of Del Sardo & Montanari, many of our clients have the best of intentions when they drove without a license.
+At The Montanari Law Group, many of our clients have the best of intentions when they drove without a license.
 However, driving without a license is a serious charge, and we will work with you towards the best possible outcome for you and your family in your unique circumstances.
 We take pride in protecting the legal rights of drivers across New Jersey towns including Paterson, Little Falls, Wayne, Clifton, Woodland Park, West Milford, and the greater Passaic County area.

 Call our office today for a free and confidential consultation with a member of our criminal defense team to discuss your individual needs and concerns and how we may be of service.

 Penalties for Driving Without a License N.J.S.A.
 39:3-40 Clifton, NJ Revoked License Lawyers

 Pursuant to New Jersey Revised Statutes Title 39, Section 39:3-40 – “No person to whom a driver’s license has been refused or whose driver’s license or reciprocity privilege has been suspended or revoked, or who has been prohibited from obtaining a driver’s license, shall personally operate a motor vehicle during the period of refusal, suspension, revocation, or prohibition.
 No person whose motor vehicle registration has been revoked shall operate or permit the operation of such motor vehicle during the period of such revocation.”